 In the 2021 TAC Workshop, WADA recommended movement from zonal to reefcode specific catch limits for greenlip.
 WADA has been successful at managing blacklip catch targets and limits, so greenlip catch limits for specific reefcodes should provide significant spatial catch control.
-In the April 2022 TAC Workshop, it was agreed WADA would implement greenlip catch limits of 0 kg at the Cutting, 100 kg at Dutton and Minerva, 200 kg at Hospital and 1.5 t at Julia Bank (i.e. for a 1.9 t TAC allocation for 2022-23), and would also further develop assessment methods for greenlip stocks.
-The proposed catch limits would have greatest impacts on encouraging recovery in the most productive greenlip reefcodes at the Cutting and Hospital-Dutton-Minerva.
-A total of 890 kg of greenlip were landed in 2022-23 and 151 kg by December 2023 in 2023-24.
-In the 2023 TAC Workshop, the Julia Bank target was reduced from 1.5 t to 300 kg, to provide protection for inshore stocks.
-Divers repeated observations of depletion and lack of recovery on what were high density inshore reefs, and in contrast, offshore were lower density stocks with very limited past fishing.
+In the April 2022 TAC Workshop, it was agreed WADA would implement greenlip catch limits of 0 kg at the Cutting, 100 kg at Dutton and Minerva, 200 kg at Hospital and 1.5 t at Julia Bank (i.e. for a 1.9 t TAC allocation for 2022-23), that was revised at the 2023 Workshop by reducing the Julia Bank target to 300 kg and a 1.05 t TAC at a voluntary 135 mm size limit.